Fireworks + A Loved One’s Ashes = Going Out With A Bang!

 Wait Until You Feel Confident

-When you lose someone it can be difficult to feel certain or confident about anything.
-Especially something as big as the end of life celebration.
+When you lose someone, feeling sure or confident about anything can be difficult.
 While this may not feel normal to you, it is normal.
 Take as much time as you need and only have the event when you feel ready.
-If you have family or friends asking you about your plans, simply explain to them that you need their support and understanding while you struggle to decide what the right way to honor your loved one is.
+If you have family or friends asking you about your plans, explain that you are still considering your options and need their support and understanding.